Lehks/NostraEngine/Shader/PreProcessor.md

 §1.4 It is not possible to call multiple directives between delimiters.
 §1.5 Preprocessor directives are case sensitive.
 §1.6 Preprocessor directives can only contain characters from the alphabet.
+§1.7 Preprocessor directives have to be the first statement in a line.
+§1.8 Preprocessor directives have to be the only statements in a line.

 ## §2 Define Directives
 §2.1 A define directive is called by the keyword `define` followed by the keywords of the corresponding context.